 After landing this first fish, there was no reason to change up my presentation.
 I kept my spoon moving at all times by lifting it and allowing it to flutter back down.
 This is what gets the trout fired up.
 When spotting a fish on my flasher, I would slowly raise and quiver the spoon pulling it away.
 It didn’t take long for the trout to chase it up and strike.

-I was jigging approximately 3-4 feet off bottom.
-It’s a good idea to jig a few feet off bottom as fish can see quite a distance in these clear water conditions.
+I was jigging approximately three to four feet off the bottom.
+It’s a good idea to jig a few feet off the bottom as fish can see quite a distance in these clear water conditions.
 Live bait such as wax worms or locally bought minnows are popular among anglers as well as tip-ups and set lines placed in shallow water along the shorelines.
 Be sure not to dump any leftover bait back into the lake as it’s not permitted and can upset the aquatic ecosystem.

 I’m so thankful we decided to head off on this hike-in adventure, and the gorgeous fish we got to witness were the icing on the cake.
 I look forward to my next visit and crossing more lakes off my bucket list.

 Planning a day trip?
 You can book your day use permit online in advance to guarantee your access and head straight to your desired access point.
 Reservations become available at 7:00 am, five days before your arrival date.